hyurl/alar/README.md

 In NodeJS (with CommonJS module solution), `require` and `import` will immediately load the corresponding module and make a reference *copy* in the current scope.
-Which means, if the module file is modified, the application won't be able to reload that module without restart the program.
+Which means, if the module doesn't finish initiation, e.g. circular import, the application may not work  as expected, and if the module file is modified, the application won't be able to reload that module without restart the program.

-Alar, on the other hand, based on namespace and ES6 proxy, it creates a weak-reference of the module, and only import the module when needed, Since it's weak-referenced, it will not make any copy to the module, and when the module file is changed, it can wipe out the memory cache and reload the module without any side-effect.
+Alar, on the other hand, based on namespace and ES6 proxy, it creates a weak-reference of the module, and only import the module when needed.
+And since it's weak-referenced, it will not make any copy to the module, and when the module file is changed, it can wipe out the memory cache and reload the module without any side-effect.

 ### How to use?

-In order to use alar, one must create a root `ModuleProxy` instance, and assign it to the global namespace, so other files can directly use it without import and share the benefits of declaration merging (in TypeScript, if not using TypeScript, just ignore any tip and code of declaration merging).
+In order to use Alar, one must create a root `ModuleProxy` instance, and assign it to the global namespace, so other files can directly use it without import and share the benefits of declaration merging (in TypeScript, if not using TypeScript, just ignore any tip and code of declaration merging).